-- 1. If, with the apparent approval of the employer, the employee continues to perform his assigned tasks after the maximum approved term of the temporary employment contract as referred to in Article 2.3 has been exceeded, the temporary employment contract shall be considered to have been converted to a permanent employment contract from that moment on. - 2.
-A temporary employment contract shall be considered to have been converted into a permanent employment contract if the number of successive employment contracts exceeds the number permitted by virtue of Article 2.3. - 3.
-The first and second paragraphs of this article shall not apply to employment contracts concluded before 1 July 2015.
-The provisions of article 2.3 of the collective labour agreement as they read on the date when the employment contract was concluded shall continue to apply to those employment contracts.
+- If, with the apparent approval of the employer, the employee continues to perform his assigned tasks after the maximum approved term of the temporary employment contract as referred to in Article 2.3 has been exceeded, the temporary employment contract shall be considered to have been converted to a permanent employment contract from that moment on. - A temporary employment contract shall be considered to have been converted into a permanent employment contract if the number of successive employment contracts exceeds the number permitted by virtue of Article 2.3. - The first and second paragraphs of this article shall not apply to employment contracts concluded before 1 July 2015.
+The provisions of Article 2.3 of the collective labour agreement as they read on the date when the employment contract was concluded shall continue to apply to those employment contracts. - 4.
+The first and second paragraphs of this article shall also apply to temporary employment contracts that have been entered into with an employee subsequent to their having reached the state pension age, with due regard however for the provisions of Article 2.3, paragraph 14, of this collective labour agreement.